 - Café con hielo An espresso and a glass of ice.
-You're supposed to pour the espresso over the ice, but I wouldn't recommend it.
+You're supposed to pour the espresso over the ice.

 - Cafe bonbon con hielo Same as above bout poured over ice.
 It's the sort of thing Starbucks would call a Super Duper Wacky Frappuccino or something like that (and charge you twice the price).

 In some bigger cafes, there will be even greater selection of coffees.
 Irish coffee or Russian coffee (with vodka) are some examples.
-None alcohol ones include Viennese coffee (coffee with milk and whipped cream) or, my personal favorite,
+Non-alcohol ones include Viennese coffee (coffee with milk and whipped cream) or, my personal favorite,